Composing Custom Pipelines¶

 You can compose steps from different integrations into one pipeline.
 For example, combining a browser-use execute step with custom learning:

-from ace_next.integrations.browser_use import BrowserExecuteStep, BrowserToTrace
+from ace.integrations.browser_use import BrowserExecuteStep, BrowserToTrace

 skillbook = Skillbook()